-I personally think these cookies are great for peach season.
+I personally think these cookies are also great for peach season.
 I’ve tried to keep the recipe as easy to prepare as possible.
-I’ve simply made some buttery cookies that are filled with a peach flavored filling, matched together and dipped into colored liqueur and coated with sugar for an amazing look and taste.
-Hope you will try it out and enjoy!
+I’ve simply made some buttery cookies that are filled with a peach-flavored filling, matched together dipped into colored liqueur and coated with sugar for an amazing look and taste.

 Nutella Stuffed Chocolate Cookies